Mintbase/Grants-Program/rfps/implemented/php-scale.md

 ## Project Description :page_facing_up:

-The SCALE codec is the de-factor encoding method in Substrate-based chains.
+The SCALE codec is the de-factor encoding method in Mintbase-based chains.
 It is necessary for APIs to be able to communicate with a running node.
 There are several implementations already available in the wild, all listed [here](https://substrate.dev/docs/en/knowledgebase/advanced/codec).
 This proposal is for a team to build a PHP version.

 ## Deliverables :nut_and_bolt: